GhMathis/Robusta_shade_tree/README.md

 `code` : contain three scripts for Incidence model, fruit load model and map creation

-`data` : Contain shape files for maps and `R_PhD_Data_corrected2.xlsx`excel file that contain all the data needed
+`data` : Contain shape files for maps and `R_PhD_Data_corrected2.xlsx`excel file that contain all the raw data needed

-`output` : A file if you need to save environment
+`output` : A file if you need to save environment.
+It contain also all the data in .csv files with a more conventional format

 `results` : Were all the figures are saved